 If you took the time to sit there and add it all up, you would discover the enormous impact that your addiction problem has had on your bank account.
 Whether it is the expense of the drug itself or the medical bills that followed, substance abuse is a costly habit, but children may be just as expensive if not more.
 The cost of raising a child is about $14,000 a year.2 Now that you have decided to raise a child or you already have a baby on the way, you could use all the extra cash possible.

 Having a child is a whole new set of responsibilities, but it doesn’t just start when the child is born.
 Pregnancy is your time to prepare for the future.
 What will you do about work once the baby comes?
 Is the nursery set up yet?
 Do you have everything you need?
 For some people, this is almost like a full-time job and being high just won’t cut it.

 Your Physical Health

 Along with your baby’s health during pregnancy, you want to ensure that you are taking care of yourself.
 Pregnancy takes a toll on your body and using drugs will only make it worse.
 Not to mention the fact that continued drug use can have long-term consequences.
 What will your child do if your drug use leaves you in serious medical trouble after they are born?
 Don’t you want to be there to watch them grow up?

-Pregnancy and addiction are a dangerous combination, so our Pennsylvania treatment center also helps women with their addiction struggles until their 7th month of pregnancy, but do not wait until then.
+Pregnancy and addiction are a dangerous combination, so our Pennsylvania rehab center also offers addiction treatment for pregnant women until their 7th month of pregnancy, but do not wait until then.
 Get help immediately; your child will thank you.